1. Home

 How many kWh per day is normal?

-Knowing that the average American home consumes around 10,800 kWh annually, roughly 29.5 kWh could be considered normal on any given day of the year.
-Nationally, kWh consumption is typically highest during the summer and winter months, which can largely be attributed to the power required to run electric heating and cooling systems.
+Knowing the average American home consumes around 10,800 kWh annually, roughly 29.5 kWh could be considered normal on any given day of the year.
+Nationally, kWh consumption is typically highest during the summer and winter months, which is largely attributed to the power required to run electric heating and cooling systems.

 Daily kWh consumption also varies heavily throughout different states and regions, mainly driven by climate considerations.
 The highest averages for home electricity use in the US can be found all across the hot and humid South, including high daily consumption rates (>35 kWh per day) in Alabama, Mississippi, Louisiana, and surrounding states.